-It has been proven that aggressive reforestation programmes will be one of the most effective methods of reducing CO2 emission and combatting climate change.
+It has been proven that aggressive reforestation programmes will be one of the most effective methods of reducing CO2 emissions and combatting climate change.

 China is taking reforestation so seriously that in 2018 they drafted in 60,000 soldiers to plant 32,400 square miles of trees around the Beijing area in order to combat the choking levels of pollution.

-It is China’s intention to increase forest coverage from 21% of total land mass to 23% by 2020.
+It is China’s intention to increase forest coverage from 21% of the total landmass to 23% by 2020.
 With China’s landmass sitting at over 3.7 million square miles, a 2% increase would grow coverage from 778,138 square miles to 852,247 square miles.
 Which is roughly three times the size of Texas.

 The problem is growing trees takes time and parts of China are so heavily polluted that solar farms are no longer working.

 However, a team at the Tata Institute of Fundamental Research in Mumbai believe they may have found a solution that works just as well in a fraction of the time.